dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 ```

 # Dynamic
-The dynamic feature in C# is enabled in the CLR by both language features and implementation in the `System.Linq.Expressions` assembly.
+The dynamic feature in C# is implemented in the CLR by both language features and in the `System.Linq.Expressions` assembly.
 The core interface is [IDynamicMetaObjectProvider](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.idynamicmetaobjectprovider?view=net-5.0).

-There are implementations of `IDynamicMetaObjectProvider` including [DynamicObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject?view=net-5.0) and [ExpandObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=netcore-3.1).
-However, these implementations are not ideal:
+There are existing implementations of `IDynamicMetaObjectProvider` including [DynamicObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject?view=net-5.0) and [ExpandObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=netcore-3.1).
+However, these implementations are not ideal for JSON scenarios:
 - There are many public members used for wiring up dynamic support, but are of little to no value for consumers so they would be confusing when mixed in with other methods intended to be used for writable DOM support.
 - `ExpandoObject` does not support case insensitivity and throws an exception when accessing missing properties (a `null` is desired instead).
-This could be fixed, however.
-- `DynamicObject` prevents potential optimizations including property-lookup.
+- `DynamicObject` prevents potential optimizations including property-lookup and avoiding some reflection calls.

 Thus, the design presented here for `dynamic` assumes explicit interface implementation of `IDynamicMetaObjectProvider`.
-This is also what Newtonsoft does: a single object model with [JToken](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_Linq_JToken.htm) which implements `IDynamicMetaObjectProvider`.
+This is also what Newtonsoft does; its [JToken](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_Linq_JToken.htm) implements `IDynamicMetaObjectProvider`.

 ## Referencing the `System.Linq.Expressions` assembly
 Having `System.Text.Json.dll` directly reference `System.Linq.Expressions.dll` is feasible because the ILLinker removes the reference to the large `System.Linq.Expressions.dll` when the dynamic functionality is not used.
-A stand-alone console app not using `dynamic` was ~10.5MB and using dynamic was ~11.5MB.
+In tests, a simple `JsonNode` stand-alone console app not using `dynamic` was ~10.5MB and using dynamic was ~11.5MB.
+It was also verified the SLE assembly reference in STJ was removed.

 ## Varying the `T` in `Deserialize<T>`
 For a `JsonObject`, this programming model: